DaJMaN4/Discord-Bot-Tero/README.md

 #

-prefix can be change in by changing the string in this line client = commands.Bot(command_prefix='!')
+prefix can be change in by changing the string in this line: client = commands.Bot(command_prefix='!')

 New string will be the prefix